 - During activity, monitor the affected limb for any change in size, shape, tissue, texture, soreness, heaviness, or firmness.

 - Pay particular attention to the limb during air travel, as the decrease in pressure and extended time seated can exacerbate existing lymphedemic conditions.
-Consider wearing a compression garment for such travel, except if you have open wounds or poor circulation in the affected limb.
+Consider wearing a compression garment for such travel.

 - If possible, avoid medical procedures such as vaccinations, blood draws, and blood pressure readings in the affected limb.